vitttold/rsschool-cv/cv.md

 ## _**Experience**_

 > Web sites lash.by, shuga.by.
-> Experience in graphic design in the printing industry
+> Experience in graphic design in the printing industry.

 ## _**Education**_